TiagoC18/medConnect/README.md

 ### Continuous Integration and Deployment
 - [CI/CD Environment Dashboard](https://your-ci-cd-dashboard-link.com) - View the latest builds and deployment statuses (**Planned Feature**).

-Please refer to these links for detailed information and resources related to the **newPhi** project.
+Please refer to these links for detailed information and resources related to the **medConnect** project.
 For any additional inquiries or support, please contact the project team members.